8 Best Homeowners Insurance Companies in Washington DC of 2023

 Replacement cost means you can get reimbursed after a covered peril for the full amount you paid and using today’s prices rather than ACV (actual cash value), which only offers a depreciated value.

-So, replacement cost allows you to get your home rebuilt in an exact way before it was destroyed rather than receiving a depreciated amount.
+Replacement cost also allows you to have your home rebuilt in the same style it was before it was destroyed rather than having to compromise its style because of receiving a depreciated amount.

-Coverage is more extensive in comparison to other insurers and also has few exclusions.
+Coverage is more extensive in comparison to other insurers and also has fewer exclusions.

 Not only covers theft, but also lost or misplaced items.